ab12gu/technical-notes/docs/manufacturing/sports-equipment/hockey-pucks/indoor-pucks.md

 ## Manufacturing

-- The black rubber of the puck is made up of a mix of natural rubber, antioxidants, bonding materials and other chemicals to achieve a balance of hardness and resilience.[15]
-This mixture is then turned in a machine with metal rollers, where workers add extra natural rubber, and ensure that the mixing is even.
-Samples are then put into a machine that analyses if the rubber will harden at the right temperature.
-An automated apparatus, called a pultrusion machine,[6] extrudes the rubber into long circular logs that are 3 inches (7.6 cm) in diameter and then cut into 1 inch (2.5 cm) thick pieces while still soft.
-These pre-forms are then manually put into moulds that are the exact size of a finished puck.[15]
-There are up to 200 mould cavities per moulding palette, capable of producing up to 5,000 pucks per week.[6]
-The moulds are then compressed.
-This compression may be done cold[6] or with the moulds heated to 300 °F (149 °C) for 18 minutes,[15] depending on the proprietary methods of the manufacturer.
-They come out hard and then are allowed to sit for 24 hours.
+- Mix of natural rubber, antioxidants, bonding materials and other chemicals
+- to achieve a balance of hardness and resilience.
+- Samples are then put into a machine that analyses if the rubber will harden at the temp
+- pultrusion machine extrudes the rubber into long circular logs that are 3 inches (7.6 cm) in diameter and then cut into 1 inch (2.5 cm) thick pieces while still soft.
+- These pre-forms are then manually put into moulds that are the exact size of a finished puck.[15]
+- There are up to 200 mould cavities per moulding palette, capable of producing up to 5,000 pucks per week.
+- The moulds are then compressed.
+- This compression may be done cold[6] or with the moulds heated to 300 °F (149 °C) for 18 minutes,[15] depending on the proprietary methods of the manufacturer.
+- They come out hard and then are allowed to sit for 24 hours.
 Each puck is manually cleaned with a trimmer machine to remove excess rubber.
-The moulding process adds a diamond cross-hatch texture around the edge of the puck for improved friction between the stick and puck for better control and puck handling.[15]
+- The moulding process adds a diamond cross-hatch texture around the edge of the puck for improved friction between the stick and puck for better control and puck handling.[15]